transparency-dev/static-ct/deployment/live/gcp/ci/README.md

 ## Overview

-This config uses the [gcp/conformance](/deployment/modules/gcp/conformance) module to define a CI environment to run the SCTFE, backed by Trillian Tessera.
+This config uses the [gcp/conformance](/deployment/modules/gcp/conformance) module to define a CI environment to run the SCTFE on Cloud Run, backed by Trillian Tessera.

 At a high level, this environment consists of:
 - One Spanner instance with two databases: